mui/mui-x/docs/data/tree-view/simple-tree-view/selection/selection.md

 ## Track item selection change

-Use the `onItemSelectionToggle` prop if you want to react to a item selection change:
+Use the `onItemSelectionToggle` prop if you want to react to an item selection change:

 {{"demo": "TrackItemSelectionToggle.js"}}